Introduction

 These are exact versions of packages that a project depends on that are not

-included with the resolver in use (snapshot
+included with the resolver in use (snapshot is a synonym of resolver).
+Here

 are Stack's own extra dependencies: